 2. Emotional hurt

-The study also found that women are more emotionally distraught after a breakup, as they tend to invest more in a relationship (1).
-While the man in the relationship is also traumatized, his immediate emotional pain of a breakup could be less when compared with the woman.
+The study also found that women are more emotionally distraught after a breakup, as they tend to emotionally invest more in a relationship (1).
+While the man in the relationship suffers from loneliness, humiliation, and is also traumatized, his immediate emotional pain of a breakup could be less when compared with the woman.

 3. Post-breakup stress

 The trauma and stress after a breakup is deep for both the man and the woman.
-However, men are more stressed out and try hard to divert their minds and avoid the pain.
+However, men suffer more from insecurity and try hard to divert their minds and avoid the pain.
 Research done by Lancaster University says that women also fight the post-breakup blues but are capable of gathering themselves better (2).

 4. Timeframe to overcome breakup

 As per studies, men usually take much longer to come out of a breakup, as the loss hits them very deeply and lasts for a long time.
-On the contrary, women process the breakup by grieving and letting out their emotions, which helps them overcome the pain sooner (1).
+On the contrary, women process the breakup by grieving and letting out their emotions of sorrow, which helps them overcome the pain sooner (1).
+Men struggle to process it because they avoid it, while women are able to sit with their emotion and move through it faster.

 5. Expressing anger or frustration

 According to popular belief, the feelings of anger and resentment after a relationship ends are higher in men when compared with women.
-Men could channelize this anger as an intent to avenge their exes, while the propensity to exact revenge is far less in women.
+Men could channelize this anger as an intent to avenge their exes, while the propensity to exact revenge out of betrayal is far less in women.
+Anger is often a cover emotion.
+Stereotypically and historically, it is viewed as more masculine to be angry rather than suffering from disillusionment or fear.
+It is likely that men are outwardly showing anger or frustration, but inside are experiencing more complex emotions of conflict from the break up.

 6. Wanting to get back together